Optical Flow Techniques for Facial Expression Analysis -- a Practical Evaluation Study: Scope and background

 \subsection{Selected Optical Flow techniques}

-To evaluate the impact of different optical flow approaches on the analysis of facial expressions, we have selected six approaches amongst an exhaustive panel of approaches that cover the different technical developments mentioned above.
-The techniques which are of interest to this work are \textit{briefly} described here.
+To evaluate the impact of different optical flow approaches on the analysis of facial expressions, we have selected \benjamin{nine} approaches \marius{(listed chronologically bellow)} amongst an exhaustive panel of approaches that cover the different technical developments mentioned above. \marius{Currently, } \benjamin{335 optical flow methods have been evaluated and \marius{ranked over the last ten years} on the MPI-Sintel reference database.
+For each optical flow method selected below, we also mention their ranking.} The techniques which are of interest to this work are \textit{briefly} described here.
 For a quantitative comparison, please see Section \ref{solo}.

-\textbf{Farnebäck's} method \cite{farneback2003two} embeds a translation motion model between neighborhoods of two consecutive images in a pyramidal decomposition.
+\textbf{Farnebäck's} method \cite{farneback2003two} \benjamin{(\marius{2003, unranked by MPI-Sintel)} } embeds a translation motion model between neighborhoods of two consecutive images in a pyramidal decomposition.
 Polynomial expansion is employed to approximate pixel intensities in the neighborhood.
 The tracking begins at the lowest resolution level, and continues until convergence.
 The pyramid decomposition enables the algorithm to handle large pixel motions, including distances greater than the neighborhood size.

-\textbf{TV-L1} \cite{wedel2009improved} is a particularly appealing formulation which is based on total variation (TV) regularization and the robust L1 norm in the data fidelity term.
+\textbf{TV-L1} \cite{wedel2009improved} \benjamin{(\marius{2009}, rank 312 \marius{in MPI-Sintel})} is a particularly appealing formulation which is based on total variation (TV) regularization and the robust L1 norm in the data fidelity term.
 This formulation can preserve discontinuities in the flow field and thus offers an increased robustness against illumination changes, occlusions and noise.

-\textbf{Ldof} \cite{brox2011large} estimates large movements in small structures by integrating the correspondences (from descriptor matching) into a variational approach.
+\textbf{Ldof} \cite{brox2011large} \benjamin{(2011, rank 300 \marius{in MPI-Sintel})} estimates large movements in small structures by integrating the correspondences (from descriptor matching) into a variational approach.
 These correspondences are \textit{not} used in order to improve the accuracy of the approach; they are used as they support the coarse-to-fine warping strategy and avoid local minima.